iluwatar/java-design-patterns/gateway/README.md

 Benefits:

-* Reduces complexity by hiding the details of the external API or service behind a simpler interface.
+* The Gateway design pattern reduces complexity by abstracting the details of external APIs and services behind a simpler interface.
 * Promotes loose coupling between the application and its dependencies on external systems.
 * Makes the system easier to test and maintain.